 SPRING Project History

-1) far improved environmental and science education capabilities
+- Greatly improved environmental and science education capabilities

-2) improved capabilities to host community and private events
+- Improved facilities to host community and private events

 The SPRING Project was envisioned many years ago by the Springbrook Nature Center Foundation (SNCF) Board of Directors and then SNC Director, Siah St.Clair.
 Through continuous efforts of planning, fundraising, designing, and then several years of construction, the project was completed in early 2020.
 Key features include a greatly improved INTERPRETIVE CENTER, an array of clever, new EDUCATIONAL EXHIBITS, an inviting NATURE BASED PLAY AREA, an attractive PAVILION ACTIVITY CENTER, a spacious AMPHITHEATER, and several pleasing OUTDOOR AMENITIES.

 The project utilizes green building practices and many sustainability features such as LED lighting, geothermal heating, and air conditioning, porous hardscapes, bird-safe windows, a roof garden, and recycled materials.
 Funding included a $5 million grant from the State of Minnesota plus $2.5 million raised by the SNCF including many cash and in-kind gifts.

 The INTERPRETIVE CENTER is composed of 8,000 sq ft of new construction plus the 5,000 sq ft of pre-existing building rehabbed.
 Key new features are four classrooms, a catering kitchen, an attractive reception area, a pleasant welcoming entrance and halls, expansive glass viewing areas, an attractive office area, and an expanded exhibit area.
 Many spaces are suitable for educational, community and private events.

 The OUTDOOR AMENITIES include an expanded parking area, rerouted trails, improved signage, new benches, and an 85th Avenue earthen berm.